ESL Activities and Games | Teaching countable and uncountable nouns

-Start by creating a table on the board with the columns countable and uncountable.
-Have the students copy it to their notebooks, elicit different foods and add them to the correct part of the table.
-Next, elicit the different food categories, e.g. meat, fish, fruit, veg, drink and other.
-Have the students tell you which foods belong to each category.
-Also, now that they are thinking about the different categories of food and drink, try to elicit some more.
+Start by creating a table on the board with the columns countable and uncountable and tell the students to copy it to their notebooks.
+Next, elicit the different food categories (e.g. meat, fish, fruit, veg, drink and other) and add these to the bottom of the board.

 A bowl of: cereal, porridge, fruit, rice, soup